 Interstitial cystitis is a long-term (chronic) problem in which pain, pressure, or burning is present in the bladder.
 It is often associated with urinary frequency or urgency.
 It is also called painful bladder syndrome.

 The bladder is a hollow organ with a thin layer of muscle that stores urine.
 When your bladder fills up with urine, it sends a signal to your brain, telling the muscles to squeeze.
-In most people, these signals are not sent until your bladder is almost full.
-If you have interstitial cystitis, the signal to empty your bladder is sent more often or when your bladder is not very full.
+Under normal conditions, these signals are not painful.
+If you have interstitial cystitis, the signals from the bladder are painful and may occur even when the bladder is not full.

 The condition most often occurs between ages 20 to 40, although it has been reported in younger people.